-Below is a compilation of Ebola and special pathogen guidance resources for the community and clinicians.
+Below is a compilation of special pathogen, including Ebola, guidance resources for the community and clinicians.
 Anyone who may be showing symptoms of Ebola or similar illness should receive medical evaluation and subsequent follow up with public health.

-More references and science based support is found on the HHS ASPR website.
+More references and science based support is found on the HHS ASPR TRACIE website.

 Special Pathogen Information for Michigan Healthcare Providers:

 - Four Tiers of MI Hospitals for EVD Preparedness and Response (defined)

 - MI Hospital Tier levels by Region